About Us

 • Borgella, A.M.
 (2018) Investigating ideas: Humor in hard places.
 Symposium discussant at the Bates College "Investigating Ideas" symposium series, Lewiston, ME.

 • Borgella, A.M., & Maddox, K.B.
 (2018).
-Cracking wise to break the ice: The role of identity and humor in intergroup judgments.
+The role of identity and humor in intergroup judgments.
 Poster presented at the Annual Meeting of the Society for Personality and Social Psychology, Atlanta, GA.

 • Borgella, A.M., & Maddox, K.B.
 (2017).
 Do social identity and moral credentialing moderate the negative effects of disparagement humor?
 Poster presented at the Annual Meeting of the Society of Southeastern Social Psychologists, Atlantic Beach, FL.